cdoremus/deno-fresh-oauth/README.md

 - KV is also used here to store user information obtained from github in various ways for easy access in a variety of ways.

+- There is a `oauth-session` store used to persist ................

+- When a user logs out and logs in again a new record is added to the the `users-by-session` KV store.

 ## Conclusion

 This article demonstrated how to use an OAuth provider to easily add add